Energy firms urged to return credit to customers

 Energy firms are keeping thousands of pounds of their customers' money in bill credits "without their permission", according to an SNP MP.

-Drew Hendry said many of his constituents' bills were also increasing when they had credit on their accounts.
+Drew Hendry said many of his constituents' bills were increasing when they had credit on their accounts.

 One woman discovered she was owed more than £2,000 earlier this year.